-A section of stakeholders among the Kenya National Union of Teachers(KNUT) have questioned the government’s preparedness while urging teachers to stay away “from the money wasting exercise.”
-Already, the government has started training 91,320 teachers while another group will undergo the same exercise in August, totalling more than 228,000.
+A section of stakeholders among the Kenya National Union of Teachers(KNUT) has questioned the government’s preparedness while urging teachers to stay away “from the money-wasting exercise.”
+Already, the government has started training 91,320 teachers while another group will undergo the same exercise in August, totaling more than 228,000.

 At the end of the training, all teachers are expected to acquire the knowledge, skills, and attitudes necessary for effective implementation of Competency-Based Curriculum, apply innovative pedagogical approaches and models, demonstrate competencies in assessment and be self- reflective, self-improving and supportive learners themselves.

-- Skills-based: First, Competency Based Curriculum learning is centred on real-world skills and competency development.
+- Skills-based: First, Competency-Based Curriculum learning is centered on real-world skills and competency development.

 - Relevant Information: CBC is structured and designed to meet present needs and students are more likely to be employed once qualified.

-- Increased Productivity: Communication and constructive feedback improves as a result of a Competency based system.
+- Increased Productivity: Communication and constructive feedback improve as a result of a Competency-based system.

-- Personalised Support: Students get individual support and help from their mentors or trainers who offer customised service based on their skills.
+- Personalized Support: Students get individual support and help from their mentors or trainers who offer customized services based on their skills.

 - Controlled Schedule: Traditional college degree programs often require you to put the rest of your life on hold so you can sit in a classroom.

-- Self-paced: The focus of Competency Based Curriculum is on the final outcome and not the journey.
+- Self-paced: The focus of the Competency-Based Curriculum is on the final outcome and not the journey.

 - Customer Satisfaction: Employees trained using a competency-based approach are better performers.

-- Reduced Risks: Individuals with a Competency Based Curriculum provides organization with greater ability to scale and flex as needed.
+- Reduced Risks: Individuals with a Competency-Based Curriculum provides an organization with a greater ability to scale and flex as needed.